-And on that Thursday night after the group left, the leaders were talking and say, "How in the world can this guy get up and live again?
-And he's determined to live."
-By Sunday at the retreat we saw a video.
-And on the video, the speaker said something about, "Have you ever felt guilty when you've lost somebody you love?
-Anybody want to raise a hand?
-Have you ever felt guilty?"
-We're going to have some series on how do you forgive yourself, for crying out loud?
-Here's Willie, who felt so guilty because in his mind he killed his daughter.
-And when the speaker said about guilt, Willie just started nodding his head and his tears came down his face.
+And on that Thursday night after the group left, the leaders were talking and said, “How in the world can this guy get up and live again?
+And he’s determined to live.”
+By Sunday at the retreat, we saw a video.
+And on the video, the speaker said something about, “Have you ever felt guilty when you’ve lost somebody you love?
+Does anybody want to raise a hand?
+Have you ever felt guilty?”
+We’re going to have some series on how do you forgive yourself, for crying out loud?
+Here’s Willie, who felt so guilty because in his mind he killed his daughter.
+And when the speaker said about guilt, Willie just started nodding his head and tears came down his face.
 And we were sitting in this room at a resort.
-And there's about 16 participants.
+And there are about 16 participants.
 And Willie had pulled his chair in the middle of the room to watch the video, and everybody else was kind of in a circle watching the video.

-And Willie's social worker, who had called us about Willie, she got up and sat down by Willie and grabbed his arm.
+And Willie’s social worker, who had called us about Willie, got up and sat down by Willie and grabbed his arm.
 She sat on the floor.
-And my wife got up, went to the other side, sat on the floor and grabbed the other arm of Willie.
-And when the video ended there wasn't anybody talking, because everybody had been touched by loss at that retreat.
-But Willie had become like everybody's favorite, if you can imagine.
+And my wife got up, went to the other side, sat on the floor, and grabbed his other arm.
+And when the video ended there wasn’t anybody talking, because everybody had been touched by loss at that retreat.
+But Willie had become like everybody’s favorite if you can imagine.
 A gentle giant of a man who taught us all never to give up hope.

-As the retreat ended and we let go of balloons in honor of our loved one over Lake Texoma in Texas on the border of Texas and Oklahoma, on this party boat that we took everybody out on this retreat, as we all watched the balloons going we released our loved ones, we released resentment, and hopefully we released guilt.
+As the retreat ended and we let go of balloons in honor of our loved ones over Lake Texoma in Texas on the border of Texas and Oklahoma, on this party boat that we took everybody out on this retreat, we all watched the balloons going we released our loved ones, we released resentment, and hopefully, we released guilt.
 And Willie went around and he grabbed everybody and hugged them.
 And when he came to me, picked me up.
-He was about seven foot tall, weighed 300, 400 pounds.
+He was about seven feet tall, and weighed 300 to 400 pounds.
 And he just picked me up and lifted me about this far off the ground, lifted me back down.
-And here's what Willie said to me.
-He said, "Mr. David," would never call me David, he called me Mr. David.
-"Mr. David, I just want to tell you something.
+And here’s what Willie said to me.
+He said, “Mr. David,” would never call me David, he called me Mr. David.
+“Mr. David, I just want to tell you something.
 I love you and your wife.
-And I love Rusty and Nancy," who had helped us do the retreat.
-And then he said these words, "I want you to know that I'm going to live forward."
+And I love Rusty and Nancy,” who had helped us do the retreat.
+And then he said these words, “I want you to know that I’m going to live forward.”

-Some people have come, one in particular was sold into sex slavery.
-We've had people who've lost multiple children, have lost their spouse and their children.
-And then we've had Willie.
-Responsible in his mind for the death of his only child, who didn't quit, who had hope.
+Some people have come, one, in particular, was sold into sex slavery.
+We’ve had people who’ve lost multiple children, who have lost their spouse and their children.
+And then we’ve had Willie.
+Responsible in his mind for the death of his only child, who didn’t quit, who had hope.
 And he was transformed through his pain, with his pain, with his loss, to become a better Willie.
-To not quit in life, to get up, and to make phone calls, and to say, "Mr. David, I just called to tell you I love you."
-That's why we do this work, because we believe there's always hope.
+To not quit in life, to get up, to make phone calls, and to say, “Mr. David, I just called to tell you I love you.”
+That’s why we do this work because we believe there’s always hope.

 We have resources.
 We have retreats.
 We have in-person retreats.
 We have virtual retreats.
 We have grief courses online.
 We have grief coaching.
-We've got the greatest team in the world, for they care about people and they haven't quit.
-At Spark of Life there's all hope.
-Go to sparkoflife.org for more resources.
+We’ve got the greatest team in the world, for they care about people and they haven’t quit.
+At Spark of Life, there’s all hope.